-- This course is designed to help develop effective academic and professional writing.
-Students will learn how to write summaries, résumés, cover letters and analytical reports.
-They will also learn how to research and present information in clear, concise, accurate, factual and unbiased language, and to write assignments that conform to the minimum standards of English grammar, spelling, punctuation and APA style.
+- This course is designed to help students develop effective academic and professional writing skills.
+Students will learn how to write summaries, resumes, cover letters, and analytical reports.
+They will also learn how to research and present information in clear, concise, accurate, factual, and unbiased language, and to write assignments that conform to the minimum standards of English grammar, spelling and punctuation.

 - First Year - Semester Two

 The course looks at the concepts of forcible entry, ventilation, loss control and overhaul.
 Students will practice skills and techniques used to perform these tasks effectively and safely.
 This course will also focus on how today’s fire service professionals can perform these tasks effectively while avoiding any excessive damage to personal or public property.

 - PSFP1004 Fire Suppression

 This course will build upon the students’ knowledge and practical skills in the areas of fire behavior, fire hoses, fire streams and fire control.
 This course will also introduce the student to the concepts of building construction and establishing a rural water source, all while working as an effective part of a team.

 - PSFP1006 Firefighter Public Relations & Professional Development